atanvarno69/atan-air-scrubbing/README.md

 **NOTE:** In the Factoriopedia and in the mouse-over tooltips on items in your inventory, the game will show that crafting speed is affected by quality and pollution/spore reduction isn't.
 This is incorrect and due to limitations in the modding API forcing a janky quality implementation for air scrubbers.
 Actual built air scrubbers will show the correct properties.

 There is no benefit from higher quality pollution or spore filters.

+### Space Age

+Adds seperate spore filters and spore scrubbing recipe for the air scrubber:

+* By player or in assembling machine: 2 s + 2 carbon + 1 steel plate + 1 plastic bar → 1 spore filter
+* In air scrubber: 60 s + 1 spore filter - 40 spores → 1 used spore filter
+* In chemical plant or biochamber: 20 s + 10 used spore filter + 300 water → 8-10 spore filter + 10% 0-3 spoilage

+The pollution and spore scrubbing recipes will be available on any planet with pressure (i.e. air) and the respective emissions type.
+By default this is Nauvis and Gleba, but availability is extended to any planet modded to use the relevant emission type in the `data.lua` stage.

 ## Credits